Natural Hair Queen

 This will help your 4c natural hair seal in its moisture.

-Remember to section your hair while co-washing and deep conditioning.
-Parting the hair and applying your product helps the product coat all strands evenly.
+Always remember to section your hair while co-washing and deep conditioning.
+Parting the hair and applying helps the product coat all strands evenly.
 A rule of thumb is to start applying your products to the ends of your hair first then work your way up.
+It will make it easier to detangle and helps combat breakage.

 4c Natural Hair Styles